RalphBacon/Arduino-Timer-Interrupts/README.md

 --------
 PRODUCTS
 --------
+You can help my channel by clicking on an afilliate link before buying _anything_ from that supplier.

 The 2.8" TFT touch screen used in my demo for just $6.66 (plus $2.05 shipping) or from USA & UK direct:
 2.8 Inch ILI9341 240x320 SPI TFT LCD Display Touch Panel SPI Serial Port Module